 The Audit Committee currently consists of Messrs.
-Scott (Chairman), Andrews and Zippwald.
+Andrews (Chairman) and Scott, and Ms. Schott.

 The Audit Committee has been established in accordance with the rules and regulations of the SEC and each of the current members of the Audit Committee is an "independent director" as defined in Rule 5605(c)(2) of the NASDAQ Listing Rules.
-In addition, the Board has determined that Messrs.
-Andrews, Scott and Zippwald qualify as "audit committee financial experts" as such term is used in the rules and regulations of the SEC.
+In addition, the Board has determined that each of Messrs.
+Andrews and Scott, and Ms. Schott qualify as "audit committee financial experts" as such term is used in the rules and regulations of the SEC.